JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_9.md

   </table>
 </figure>

 ## YASNA IX.
-THE HÔM YA_S_T.
+THE HÔM YA<i>S</i>T.

-The Haoma-ya_s_t has claims to antiquity (owing to its subject, but not to its dialect), next after the Srô_s_\-ya_s_t.
-H(a)oma = Soma, as a deity, flourished not only before the Gâthas, but before the _Ri_ks of the Veda, in Aryan ages before Iranian and Indian became two peoples.
+The Haoma-ya<i>s</i>t has claims to antiquity (owing to its subject, but not to its dialect), next after the Srô<i>s</i>\-ya<i>s</i>t.
+H(a)oma = Soma, as a deity, flourished not only before the Gâthas, but before the <i>Ri</i>ks of the Veda, in Aryan ages before Iranian and Indian became two peoples.

 The astonishing circumstance has been elsewhere noted that a hymn, which is a reproduction of an Aryan original, should, notwithstanding its earlier characteristics, be necessarily assigned to <span id="p231">[<sup><small>p.
 231</small></sup>]</span> a date much later than the Gâthas in which H(a)oma worship is not mentioned.

 Probably on account of bitter animosities prevailing between their more southern neighbours and themselves, and the use of Soma by the Indians as a stimulant before battle, the Iranians of the Gâthic period had become lukewarm in their own H(a)oma worship.
-But that it should have revived, as we see it in this Ya_s_t, after having nearly or quite disappeared, is most interesting and remarkable.
-Was it definitively and purposely repudiated by Zarathu_s_tra, afterwards reviving as by a relapse?
+But that it should have revived, as we see it in this Ya<i>s</i>t, after having nearly or quite disappeared, is most interesting and remarkable.
+Was it definitively and purposely repudiated by Zarathu<i>s</i>tra, afterwards reviving as by a relapse?
 I do not think that it is well to hold to such deliberate and conscious antagonisms, and to a definite policy and action based upon them.
 The Soma-worship, like the sacramental acts of other religions which have become less practised after exaggerated attention, had simply fallen into neglect, increased by an aversion to practices outwardly similar to those of ‘Daêva-worshippers.’
-The Ya_s_t is, of course, made up of fragments, which I have endeavoured to separate by lines.
+The Ya<i>s</i>t is, of course, made up of fragments, which I have endeavoured to separate by lines.
 In the translation I have given a rhythmical rendering, necessarily somewhat free.
 It was difficult to import sufficient vivacity to the piece, while using a uselessly awkward literalness.
 The freedom, as elsewhere, often consists in adding words to point the sense, or round the rhythm.
 (Expressions for identical Zend words have been here, as elsewhere, purposely varied.)

 1\.
 At the hour of Hâvani [^951].
-H(a)oma came to Zarathu_s_tra, as he served the (sacred) Fire, and sanctified (its flame), while he sang aloud the Gâthas.
+H(a)oma came to Zarathu<i>s</i>tra, as he served the (sacred) Fire, and sanctified (its flame), while he sang aloud the Gâthas.

-And Zarathu_s_tra asked him: Who art thou, O man! who art of all the incarnate world the most beautiful in Thine own body [^952] of those whom I have seen, (thou) glorious \[immortal\]?
+And Zarathu<i>s</i>tra asked him: Who art thou, O man! who art of all the incarnate world the most beautiful in Thine own body [^952] of those whom I have seen, (thou) glorious \[immortal\]?

 2\.
-Thereupon gave H(a)oma answer [^953], the holy one who driveth death afar: I am, O Zarathu_s_tra <span id="p232">[<sup><small>p.
+Thereupon gave H(a)oma answer [^953], the holy one who driveth death afar: I am, O Zarathu<i>s</i>tra <span id="p232">[<sup><small>p.
 232</small></sup>]</span> H(a)oma, the holy and driving death afar; pray to me, O Spitâma, prepare me for the taste.
-Praise toward me in (Thy) praises as the other \[Saoshya_n_ts\] praise.
+Praise toward me in (Thy) praises as the other \[Saoshya<i>n</i>ts\] praise.

 3\.
-Thereupon spake Zarathu_s_tra: Unto H(a)oma be the praise [^954].
+Thereupon spake Zarathu<i>s</i>tra: Unto H(a)oma be the praise [^954].
 What man, O H(a)oma! first prepared thee for the corporeal world?
 What blessedness was offered him? what gain did he acquire?

 4\.
-Thereupon did H(a)oma answer me, he the holy one, and driving death afar: Vîvanghva_n_t [^955] was the first of men who prepared me for the incarnate world.
+Thereupon did H(a)oma answer me, he the holy one, and driving death afar: Vîvanghva<i>n</i>t [^955] was the first of men who prepared me for the incarnate world.
 This blessedness was offered him; this gain did he acquire, that to him was born a son who was Yima, called the brilliant, (he of the many flocks, the most glorious of those yet born, the sunlike-one of men [^956]), that he made from his authority both herds and people free from dying, both plants and waters free from drought, and men could eat imperishable food.

 5\.
 In the reign of Yima swift of motion was there neither cold nor heat, there was neither age nor death, nor envy [^957] demon-made.
-Like fifteen-yearlings [^958] walked the two forth, son and father, in their stature and their form, so long as Yima, son of Vîvanghva_n_t ruled, he of the many herds!
+Like fifteen-yearlings [^958] walked the two forth, son and father, in their stature and their form, so long as Yima, son of Vîvanghva<i>n</i>t ruled, he of the many herds!

 6\.
 Who was the second man, O H(a)oma! who <span id="p233">[<sup><small>p.
 233</small></sup>]</span> prepared thee for the corporeal world?
 What sanctity was offered him? what gain did he acquire?

 7\.
 Thereupon gave H(a)oma answer, he the holy one, and driving death afar: Âthwya [^959] was the second who prepared me for the corporeal world.
 This blessedness was given him, this gain did he acquire, that to him a son was born, Thraêtaona [^960] of the heroic tribe,

 8\.
-Who smote the dragon Dahâka [^961], three jawed and triple-headed, six-eyed, with thousand powers, and of mighty strength, a lie-demon of [^962] the Daêvas, evil for our settlements, and wicked, whom the evil spirit Angra Mainyu made as the most mighty Dru_g_(k) \[against the corporeal world\], and for the murder of (our) settlements, and to slay the (homes) of Asha!
+Who smote the dragon Dahâka [^961], three jawed and triple-headed, six-eyed, with thousand powers, and of mighty strength, a lie-demon of [^962] the Daêvas, evil for our settlements, and wicked, whom the evil spirit Angra Mainyu made as the most mighty Dru<i>g</i>(k) \[against the corporeal world\], and for the murder of (our) settlements, and to slay the (homes) of Asha!

 9\.
 Who was the third man, O H(a)oma! who prepared thee for the corporeal world?
 What blessedness was given him? what gain did he acquire?